sunfounder/picar-x/docs/source/python_view_pic.rst

 Computer Vision
 ==========================================

-Next, we will officially enter the realm of computer vision!
+Next we officially enter the field of computer vision!

-With a view to better execute the next experiment, you need :ref:`View RPi Desktop by VNC`, and run the example in the Terminal of Raspberry Pi (instead of remote execution through SSH).
+To better perform the next experiments, you need to complete :ref:`View RPi Desktop by VNC`, and open a terminal to run the projects (not remotely via SSH).

 **Code**